 Steel Frame Homes: Pros and Cons

 Steel frame homes are structured more like those with wood frames, meaning they’re built by assembling various components–not poured or molded like concrete or concrete-based material.
+This is the framing method of choice for architecture firms in Toronto, New York, and other prominent North American cities.

 Much like commercial steel frame commercial buildings, which have been built for many years, steel frame homes use I-beams in place of wooden studs, joists, rafters, and other components.
 In fact, often they’re built entirely with metal.
+The architecture of Lahore Smart City is also developed with a steel frame that makes the housing structure unique.
+While many other advantages, steel frame structures are recyclable as well.

 Steel frame homes are only slightly more expensive than their wood frame counterparts.
 “A 1,500-square-foot, wood-framed home priced at $120,000 might cost $126,000 to $138,000 with a steel frame.”